tkhamez/neucore/doc/features.md

 # Features

+* EVE SSO login with configurable permission scopes
+* Player accounts with alts
+* Cron job for character updates from ESI
+* Role based permission system
+* Creation of groups and apps
+* Group and app manager
+* Group member management
+* Automatic group assignment for players based on corporations and alliances from all of their characters
+* An API for applications to query group membership of characters, corporations and alliances
+* Limit groups that an app can see
+* ESI request for authorized scopes for any character (very basic implementation so far)

-This primarily describes the backend, not all functions are yet available in the frontend.
-Administrators must use the Swagger UI for missing functions. (`https://[domain]/api.html`).
+Most of the functions are available in the frontend.
+Administrators can use the Swagger interface for the missing functions at `https://[domain]/api.html`.

 ## Player Accounts and Character Registration